 5.2.5.
 The activated system shall detect the risk of collision in particular with another road user ahead or beside the vehicle, due to a decelerating lead vehicle, a cutting in vehicle or a suddenly appearing obstacle and shall automatically perform appropriate manoeuvres to minimize risks to safety of the vehicle occupants and other road users.

 For conditions not specified in paragraphs 5.2.4., 5.2.5. or its subparagraphs, this shall be ensured at least to the level at which a human driver could minimize the risks.
-This shall be demonstrated in the assessment carried out under Annex 4.
+This shall be demonstrated in the assessment carried out under Annex 4

+Alternative 1

+[, and by taking guidance from Appendix 4 to Annex 4]

+Alternative 2

+[This demonstration shall take into consideration the approach of Appendix 4 of Annex 4.]

 5.2.5.1.
 The activated system shall avoid a collision with a leading vehicle which decelerates up to its full braking performance provided that there was no undercut of the minimum following distance the ALKS vehicle would adjust to a leading vehicle at the present speed due to a cut in manoeuvre of this lead vehicle.